 Since the pandemic, it’s become more difficult to connect with people in a social setting.
 You’re lucky if you’ve been able to see your family and friends.
 As the situation continues to improve, it’s important to find ways to connect again.
 These trivia games invite you to participate in physical distancing, but never social.

 And not only that!
 When we didn’t have the opportunity to go out to the pubs, we moved trivia nights to our living rooms.
 With the help of these apps (and more!), you can spend some quality time with your friends and experience a pub quiz at your home.
+You can even have a team-building exercise done completely remote!
 For even more group trivia activities that don’t involve leaving our home, check out this list of trivia podcasts to listen to with friends or alone!

 Have you tried any of these trivia games?
 Which one is your favorite?
 What would you add to this list?